-Pennsylvania woman charged in girl's death fostered 30 kids
+Woman charged in adopted daughter's death fostered 30 kids

 - Why Portland and not Seattle gets pummeled with snow

-Packer’s ex-husband, David, was convicted in 2011 of raping a foster teen and molesting Grace between 2006 and 2010.
+Packer’s ex-husband, David Packer, was convicted in 2011 of raping a foster teen and molesting Grace between 2006 and 2010, when the family lived in Allentown.

+The foster teen, who was learning disabled, initially told police David Packer had had sex with her when she was 18 and Sara Parker knew about it, authorities said.

+“As reprehensible as that may be, it isn’t a crime,” said Lehigh County District Attorney James Martin, whose office prosecuted the case.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.